Loop3D/LoopStructural/docs/source/user_guide/visualisation.rst

       * - Parameter
         - Options
-      * - name
-        - overwrite the name of the object to be added into the viewer
       * - vmin
         - minimum value for colourmap
       * - vmax
         - maximum value for colourmap
       * - cmap
         - matplotlib colourmap or string with name of matplotlib colourmap e.g. 'rainbow'
+      * - pyvista_kwargs
+        - any arguments to be passed to the :meth:`pyvista.Plotter.add_mesh` method

 The default behaviour of the viewer can also be modified.
-To change the resolution of the scalar field or isosurfacing, either set the number of steps in x,y,z or the total number of elements.
+To change the resolution of the scalar field or isosurfacing, either set the number of steps in x,y,z or the total number of elements of tht bounding box

 .. code-block::

-    view.nsteps = np.array([nx,ny,nz])
+    model.bounding_box.nsteps = np.array([nx,ny,nz])
-    print(view.nsteps)
+    print(model.bounding_box.nsteps)
-    view.nelements = 1e6
+    model.bounding_box.nelements = 1e6
-    print(view.nsteps)
+    print(model.bounding_box.nsteps)